Self-study lesson plans and training record download page.

-Power units can also warn their operator of any problems in the main circuit e.g. loss of fluid or high or low temperatures.
+Power units generally warn their operator of any problems in the main circuit e.g. loss of fluid, high or low temperatures, filter condition.

-Every hydraulic system will require some type of power supply and/or fluid storage and conditioning system so you should find a power unit on every machine.
+Every hydraulic system will require some type of power supply and/or fluid storage and conditioning system.
+You will find a power unit on every machine.

-Hydraulic power units have a reservoir that holds the hydraulic fluid and a pump and motor to transmits the fluid into the hydraulic circuit.
-The reservoir should provide a pressure head to feeds the pump inlet port along with an air breather to compensate for the fluid that leaves.
-It is common for the reservoir to have baffle plates and a shape suitable for allowing the dirt and air bubble to settle out and leave the fluid as it passes through.
+Hydraulic power units have a reservoir that holds the hydraulic fluid.
+This must be large enough to compensate for the cylinder volumes when they extend.
+It will radiate heat and provide a recirculating time delay to allow the fluid temperature to stabilise.
+It is common for the reservoir to have baffle plates and a shape suitable for allowing the dirt and air bubble to settle out of the fluid as it passes through.

-It would be unusual for a power unit not to have a safety relief valve, otherwise, it could be used incorrectly and present a danger to others from providing too much pressure.
+A power unit must have a safety relief valve, otherwise, it could be used incorrectly and risk injury to the operator by generating too much pressure.

-Some power units will be required to maintain the quality of the fluid in terms of temperature and cleanliness.
+Some power units can maintain a better quality of the fluid in terms of temperature and cleanliness.
 This will be achieved by the use of coolers and heaters to control the temperature and pressure and/or return filters to clean the fluid.

 Isolator valves may be provided to increase safety by switching out the unit when it is being maintained.
 No isolators should be fitted to the return lines although check valves or vent holes may be added to prevent the reservoir draining when components further down the circuit are removed.